Return to Sport

 B.C.’s Restart is the Province’s step-by-step plan to bring us back together.
 Please remember, the intention of the Restart is to slowly return to activities.
 Organizations are asked to turn the dimmer slowly when planning sport programming.

 Recreation, leisure and individual training activities and facilities considerations

 During the return to sport process, viaSport’s role is to focus on the safe return of participants to sport activities in B.C.
 This continues to be our number-one priority.
 For updates on facilities please contact your municipality, BC Recreation and Parks Association or Recreation Facilities Association of BC.

 Sport organizations can/should:

 - Adapt your current COVID-19 Safety Plan by applying the appropriate protocols to align with B.C.’s Restart plan

 - Work with your insurance provider and/or legal council on risk mitigation

 - Maintain communications with your stakeholders around the status of return to sport plans

 - Consult your local health authority on their plans or guidelines for sport

-- Connect with your facility operators and municipalities to understand the protocols they have in place, as outlined at the bottom of this page
+- Connect with your facility operators and municipalities to understand the protocols they have in place

 - Encourage your members to remain active while enjoying the outdoors and facilities that have opened in a safe manner